fusionfabric/open-api-standard/Introduction_to_Open_APIs.md

 ## Finastra Open APIs

-FInastra APIs are Open APIs (public) as far as possible and a Finastra API should be designed so that:
+Finastra APIs are Open APIs (public) as far as possible and a Finastra API should be designed so that:

 -   it exposes functionality in a manner that is understood by developers with domain knowledge rather than knowledge of the